1034829217/paddle/VDSH-SP/README.md

 Author: Suthee Chaidaroon and Yi Fang

-# Platform
-This project uses python 3.6 and pytorch 0.4

-# Available dataset
-- reuters, rcv1, ng20, tmc, dbpedia, agnews, yahooanswer

-# Prepare dataset
-We provide a script to generate the datasets in the preprocess folder.
-You need to download the raw datasets for TMC.

 # Training and Evaluating the model
 To train the unsupervised learning model, run the following command:
 ```